 1. NWDAF receives a request from a consumer.

-As an example, type of Analytic may be "UE Dispersion" requesting a Data Volume Dispersion Analytic (DVDA) for "Any UE", a UE or a UE_Group including filters like S-NSSAI, AOI and/or App Ids for applications of interest.
-Another example would be a request with type of Analytic "WLAN performance" for "Any UE", a UE or a UE_Group in an AOI and for certain SSID/BSSID.
+As an example, type of Analytic may be "UE Dispersion" requesting a Data Volume Dispersion Analytic (DVDA) for "Any UE", a UE or a UE_Group including filters like S-NSSAI, AoI and/or App Ids for applications of interest.
+Another example would be a request with type of Analytic "WLAN performance" for "Any UE", a UE or a UE_Group in an AoI and for certain SSID/BSSID.
 In another example, Analytic type could be "UE Communication" targeting a UE or UE Group and specific Applications.

 2. NWDAF identifies the Data required for this analytic and starts data collection as in TS 23.288 [5].
-This analytic requires Data Collection from UPF and for that, NWDAF first determines, with SMF assistance, the PDU Session and UPFs it needs to collect data from.
+This analytic requires Data Collection from UPF and for that, the UPF PDU Session identifiers and UPF service contact information needs to be collected from SMF.
+SMF may contribute to this analytic with other data.

 Clause 6.2.2 of TS 23.288 [5] specifies some options for how to select SMF:

 - If Target is a UE or a UE Group, NWDAF can select the SMF(s) with UDM assistance as specified in clause 6.2.2 of TS 23.288 [5].

-- If Target is "Any UE", NWDAF selects SMF with assistance of NRF and can take into account filter conditions like AOI, S-NSSAI and DNN if any received in the request.
+- If Target is "Any UE", NWDAF selects SMF with assistance of NRF taking into account filter conditions if any received in the request.
+If AoI is also provided, NWDAF can first determine the users within AoI with AMF assistance and proceed as when Target is a UE.

-3. NWDAF sends a request to SMF including the target and any conditions that need be considered for filtering or sampling the PDU Sessions.
-Those may include S-NSSAI, DNN, or SSID/BSSID for WLAN PDU Sessions.
-The SMF response/notification identifies the User PDU Sessions matching the request and the information of the UPF to be contacted.
+3. NWDAF sends Nsmf_EventExposure Subscribe to SMF including the target and any conditions that need be considered for filtering or sampling the PDU Sessions.
+The SMF response/notification includes UPF identifiers of the User PDU Sessions matching the request and the information of the UPFs to be contacted.
+If needed, information of whether UPF is acting as PSA and DNAI could also be provided.
+This information may have been retrieved already during SMF data collection for the analytic in step 2.

-Editor's note: It is FFS whether this step can be performed leveraging existing SMF services, maybe combined with other data collection from SMF, or if a new service may be required.
+NOTE 1: SMF event notifications of already specified exposure events can be enhanced for this purpose, for example UPF Info, PDU session establishment or Information on PDU Session for WLAN (see clause 5.2.8.3 in TS 23.502 [3]).

 4. NWDAF takes SMF information as input for the data collection from UPF.
 It sends Nupf_EventExposure Subscribe for Event= UserDataUsageMeasures / UserDataUsageTrends to the UPF handling the PDU Session.
 The subscription targets a PDU Session.
 The request includes Event Reporting Info, including the DataSubset requested.

+If Subscription has included AoI and UPF supports this condition, UPF takes into account whether UE is entering/leaving the AoI according to user location information (ULI) received over N4.
+If UPF does not support this filter condition UPF rejects the request from NWDAF.

+NOTE 2: Upon reject, NWDAF identifies that it needs to create the mapping of PDU session and TA itself.
+When there are many UE(s) in an AoI and many mobility in and out of the AoI, it may be convenient for the NWDAF to filter the events rather than performing many subscription/unsubscription to UPF to avoid high signaling load.

 5. UPF starts the measurement for the PDU Session as requested.
 6. UPF sends Nupf_EventExposure Notify for Event= UserDataUsageMeasures / UserDataUsageTrends for the PDU Session.
 The notification includes SUPI, DNN and S-NSSAI as available and conveys measurement information according to the subscription.